joelhelbling/stepladder/README.md

   values.
 This would mean that no values would be returned until n values had been accumulated.
 This could be useful for things like rolling averages.
+- `side_worker(:hardened) { |v| do_stuff_with(v) }` -- the `:hardened`
+  flag would attempt to ensure no side effects may occur by using `Marshal` to dump/load the value before handing it to the workers callable.
+Also might make a runtime-wide toggle which hardens all side_workers, which could be useful in flushing out side workers which are doing inadvertent mutation.